hbctraining/Intro-to-shell-fasrc-flipped/lessons/01_the_filesystem.md

 To connect to the login node on the FASRC cluster:

-1. Type in the `ssh` command at the command prompt followed by a space, and then type your username (e.g. rc_training10) plus the address of the cluster `@login.rc.fas.harvard.edu`.
+1. Type in the `ssh` command at the command prompt followed by a space, and then type your username (e.g. jharvard) plus the address of the cluster `@login.rc.fas.harvard.edu`.
 There is no space between the username and the "@" symbol (see below).

 ```bash
 ssh username@login.rc.fas.harvard.edu